 If you are already a homeowner, you may feel that selling your house in order to move onto your new retirement property is the best option for you.

 With so many options to choose from, it’s advisable you do your homework to ascertain which retirement property type is the right for you and your final move into retirement.

-Types of retirement properties available
+Types of property for retirement planning:

 Selling your existing property in order to buy a smaller home (also known as downsizing) can free up some capital to help you enjoy your retirement to the maximum.
 Once you’ve stop working, you are suddenly free to choose exactly where you’d like to live, making theworld your oyster!